grapple-insights/youtube_performance/README.md

 ## 📬 Questions?

-Feel free to reach out to Bryan Sauka.
+Feel free to reach out to Grapple Insights.

 ---